By Matthew Galgani

 Believing or not believing doesn't change the truth.

-When Cami’s grandmother entrusts him with a sacred secret, he is sure it is nothing more than the delusions of a dying woman.
+When Cami’s grandmother entrusts him with a sacred secret, he is sure it is nothing more than the delusion of a dying woman.
 But when a skiing accident puts his wife Nikki in a coma, that secret becomes his only hope of saving her.
-Yet at what cost to his sanity — and hers?

-Only a deep dive into delusion or a questionable leap of faith offers any hope of salvation for Nikki, now in doubt of everything, even life and death.
+Only a questionable leap of faith or a deeper dive into delusion offers any hope of salvation for Nikki, now in doubt of everything, even life and death.

 Behind the Book